An official website of the United States government

 Brought to you by the Council of the Inspectors General on Integrity and Efficiency

-An Amtrak conductor based in Miami, Florida, was terminated from employment on December 13, 2024, following an administrative hearing.
-Our investigation found that the employee violated company policies by failing to report two domestic violence-related criminal convictions to the company within 72 hours after conviction, as required by company policy.
-The employee also violated company policy by being dishonest with our agents during his interview.
+A red cap based in Tampa, Florida, was terminated from employment on August 14, 2025, following an administrative hearing.
+Our investigation found that the former employee violated company policy by not disclosing six criminal convictions on his employee background check during the hiring process and by being dishonest with our agents during his interview.